unoplatform/uno/doc/articles/uno-development/building-uno-ui.md

     - `ASP.NET and Web Development`
     - `.NET Core cross-platform development`
     - `UWP Development`, install all recent UWP SDKs, starting from 10.0.17763 (or above or equal to `TargetPlatformVersion` line [in this file](https://github.com/unoplatform/uno/blob/master/src/Uno.CrossTargetting.props))
+      - Starting from VS 2022, the Windows SDK 10.0.17763 is not available from the installer.
+Use the [Microsoft Archive](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/) instead.
 - Install (**Tools** / **Android** / **Android SDK manager**) all Android SDKs starting from 7.1 (or the Android versions `TargetFrameworks` [list used here](https://github.com/unoplatform/uno/blob/master/src/Uno.UI.BindingHelper.Android/Uno.UI.BindingHelper.Android.csproj))
 - Run [Uno.Check](https://github.com/unoplatform/uno.check) on your dev machine to setup .NET 6 Android/iOS workloads